-PhD in epidemiology and sexual health, UNSW Sydney
+PhD in public health, UNSW Sydney, 2020

 He was awarded a prestigious UIPA scholarship to undertake his PhD at SPHCM.
 His PhD topic was 'A mixed-methods study of sex work and the HIV prevention environment for female sex workers in Bangladesh'.
 Earlier, Dr Huda did a Bachelor of Social Sciences (by research) and Master of Social Sciences in Sociology (by research) from the University of Dhaka, Bangladesh and earned the first-class (fourth position in order of merit) and 3.80/4 out of 225 students, respectively.
 Due to his excellent academic results, the University of Dhaka awarded him the ‘SM Hall Scholarship’.

 International Congress on AIDS in Asia and the Pacific (ICAAP) scholarship